Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Days 1–30: teach context and close supervised loops

 Explain customers, services, vocabulary, stakeholders, priorities, communication norms, quality standards, and the reasons behind recurring work.
 Demonstrate tasks, observe the hire completing them, review the output quickly, and update documentation where the process and reality differ.
-Use short weekly reviews tied to the approved 30-day outcomes.
+Use short weekly reviews tied to the approved outcomes for the first 30 days.

 • Practice the escalation path